barryosull/pdseals/README.md

 Start of the project.

-I have it finding and loading the JS on the page.
+Takes in the URL of a deals page and extracts the game names and prices.
+Extracted list is then put into a html file.

 Next steps:
-Parse out the data and get the product name, then prices.
+- Parse multiple pages, not just one
+- Make a call to metacritic to get the review score